Stringed Instrument Sizing

 Bass

 Even the mighty, upright, double-basses come in more accessible sizes!
 NHME has a massive 3/4 bass and a cute 1/8 size bass that is often mistaken for a cello.
 (Cellos have rounded shoulders whereas basses have sloped shoulders.)
 Basses are chosen based on the height of the player.
 Sometimes, teachers will say to go with a bass that is one size less than a violin being played.
-3/4 basses are considered "regular sized" and are the normal, most commonly used bass by adult sized people.
+3/4 basses are considered "regular sized" and are the normal, most commonly used basses by adult sized people.
 7/8 "XL" basses are rarely used, and 4/4 "2XL" basses are considered "jumbo sized".
 Click on the chart below.

 Bass Sizing